leliovictor/leliovictor/README.md

 - 🔭 Learning new things is what moves me
 - ⚡ And about moving...
 Partner dance is something I love to do

-- 🌱 I see coding as a life-changer, besides, I always like to resolve new kind of problems!
+- 🌱 I see coding as a life-changer, besides, I always like to resolve new kinds of problems!

 <div align="center">
   <a href="https://github.com/lelio-victor">